Windows Forms Dock Manager

 Styling and Behavior

-A single property, WindowStyle, affects the default appearance of the pane windows, including the caption and tab styles so you can make it resemble Visual Studio 2010 (including fine details such as VS 2010-style on Windows® XP or Windows 7® operating systems).
-Fine-tune at the pane- and group- level, and customize the LayoutStyle property to specify how docking panes should manage the client area.
+A single property, WindowStyle affects the default appearance of the pane windows, including the caption and tab styles.
+WindowSyle uses these features to make the pane windows resemble Visual Studio 2010 (including details such as VS 2010-style on Windows XP or Windows 7 operating systems).
+Adjust at the pane- and group- level, and customize the LayoutStyle property to specify how docking panes should manage the client area.

 Dockable & Floating Windows